codekristaps/InsurancePortal/README.md

 # InsurancePortal

 This is one of my side projects that I have creted in C# using .NET and Entity Framework.
+In the project you can register your account, use the portal as a customer or admin to manage the insurances.

 ### Main page